AnwarJones/AngularRoutingTutorial/readme.md

 ## Description

-These are the starter files for the Angular Routing course on Pluralsight
+These are my modifications to the starter files for the Angular Routing course on Pluralsight

 ## Installation